• About

 Jessica’s Notes

-• If you are marinating for more than 30 minutes, cover your lamb chops and transfer to the refrigerator.
+• If you are marinating for more than 30 minutes, cover your lamb chops and transfer them to the refrigerator.
 For even cooking, allow lamb chops to come to room temperature before cooking.

 Nutritional Information